This post may contain affiliate links. Please read my disclosure and privacy policy.

 coconut flour pancakes stacked on a plate with fruit.

-eggs, coconut flour, maple syrup, vanilla, olive oil and salt on a white board.
+eggs, coconut flour, maple syrup, olive oil, and vanilla labeled on a white surface.

 How to Make Coconut Flour Pancakes

-Start by mixing the pancake batter.
 Coconut flour requires a precise, level measurement.
-I like to dip the measuring cup into the bag of flour, then use the back of a knife to level off the top, removing any excess flour from the top.
+I like to dip the measuring cup into the bag of flour, then use the back of a knife to level off the top, removing any excess flour on top.

 (Or use the weight in grams noted in the recipe card below.)